The NSW Battery PRDS Incentive is Now Available Book Now

 Battery storage fire statistics NSW

-According to the Fire & Rescue's report, it shows us that 37 fires were caused by energy storage of some type in 2022 & 2023.
+According to the Fire & Rescue's report, it shows us that 37 fires were caused by the entire category of batteries in 2022 & 2023.

-However, only 3 fires were caused by residential battery energy storage systems (R-BESS) in NSW in 2023 and only 1 in 2022.
+However, once you categorise the different forms of battery storage types, only 3 fires were caused by residential battery energy storage systems (R-BESS) in 2023 and only 1 in 2022 throughout New South Wales.

 This shows us that the total home battery system fires only accounted for 9.2% of lithium fires in 2022-23.
 Not as bad as it seems right?